Sunday morning Tyler and I woke up

 Our church is next door to the

-hospital so I convince Tyler to
+hospital so I convince Tyler Milo .

 Such a ridiculous name and yet it’s the only one I can think of.
 I sing and